What are the museum's hours? Thursday-Friday: 12:00 PM - 5:00 PM Saturday-Sunday: 10:00 AM - 5:00 PM

 May I drop my children off at the museum unattended?
 Children under 14 must be accompanied by an adult at all times.

 Does the Cade offer programming for ages 4 and under?
-The Little Sparks program, geared toward ages 0-4, takes place on Thursdays from 10:15am-11:15am.
+The Little Sparks program, geared toward ages 0-4, takes place on Thursdays at 12:15pm and Saturdays at 10:15am.
+Little Sparks Story Time takes place on Sundays at 12:15pm.

 Is there food available at the Cade?
 No. We do not sell food.